Alex-Archer-I/Alex-Archer-I/README.md

 My name is Alex.
 I'm a frontend developer with a bit of backend experience.
 I love to create cool stuff!

+Currently I works with:
+- HTML
+- CSS
+- JS
+- React

+My next steps in codeland will be C# and to study computer science.

 <!--
 **Alex-Archer-I/Alex-Archer-I** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.